How and When Do I Get Paid?

 Can I Pay My Collaborators Automatically?

 DistroKid can split earnings from any song or album, and automatically send those earnings to other DistroKid users.
 Add your collaborators, producers, bandmates, managers and more.
 We'll pay them directly, so you don't have to think about it.
-To get started, sign into DistroKid and click "Splits".
+To get started, sign into DistroKid and click "Splits", or navigate to the album page you wish to setup a split on - halfway down there will be an option to create a split directly from your album page.

 Some other cool things about Splits: